koflerm/WebTechProject-Frontend/README.md

-# Webtechnologies Course 2020/21 Frontend
+# Webtechnologies Course 2020/21 Project - Frontend

 This project is the frontend for a university project.
-It has been written in Angular and only works if the backend URL is reachable.
+It has been written in Angular and depends on the backend written by my colleague.
+This repository only includes the frontend.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.